LEGOL2/ray-tracer/README.md

 # Ray-Tracer

-This is my effort to create a CPU based ray tracer, based on [book series](https://raytracing.github.io) by Peter Shirley.
+This is my effort to create a CPU based ray tracer, based on book [_Ray Tracing in One Weekend_](https://raytracing.github.io/books/RayTracingInOneWeekend.html) by Peter Shirley.

 ## Build
 Requires [Meson](https://mesonbuild.com/) build system and [ninja](https://ninja-build.org/)